Bell non-locality and Kochen-Specker contextuality: How are they connected?: Introduction

 \section{Introduction}

 Bell non-locality \cite{Bell64,CHSH69,BCPSW14} and Kochen-Specker (KS) contextuality \cite{Specker60,Bell66,KS67,KCBS08,Cabello08,Cabello19} are, in principle, logically independent concepts~\cite{BK04}.
 Both have theory-independent definitions and refer to correlations between outcomes of compatible (or jointly measurable) measurements (i.e., those which can be implemented as different coarse-grains of the same measurement).
 However, each concept makes emphasis on a different aspect.
-Bell non-locality focus on correlations between space-like-separated measurement events on composite systems.
-KS contextuality does not have the restriction to composite systems or space-like separated events, but it is restricted to ideal \cite{Kleinmann14,CY14,CY16} measurements.
-Ideal measurements (sometimes called sharp measurements \cite{Kleinmann14,CY14,CY16}) are those that yield the same outcome when they are performed repeatedly on the same physical system and do not disturb the outcome statistics of any compatible measurement.
+Bell non-locality focuses on correlations between space-like-separated measurement events on composite systems; see Fig.~\ref{Fig1} (a).
+KS contextuality does not have the restriction to composite systems or space-like separated events, but it is restricted to ideal \cite{Kleinmann14,CY14,CY16} measurements; see Fig.~\ref{Fig1} (b).
+Ideal measurements (sometimes called sharp measurements \cite{Kleinmann14,CY14,CY16}) are those that yield the same outcome when they are performed repeatedly on the same physical system and do not disturb the outcome statistics of any compatible observable.

 In quantum theory, Bell non-locality and KS contextuality fuel different protocols with quantum vs classical advantage.
 Bell non-locality underpin applications such as device-independent quantum key distribution \cite{Ekert91,BHK05,ABGMPS07}, reduction of communication complexity \cite{BZPZ04}, private randomness expansion \cite{Colbeck06,PAMBMMOHLMM10}, and self-testing \cite{SW87,PR92,MY98}.
 KS contextuality is a necessary resource for quantum speed-up in some paradigms of fault-tolerant quantum computation \cite{HWVE14,DGBR15,RBDOB17} and is behind the quantum advantage in circuits of bounded depth \cite{BGK18}.
-Simulating with classical systems quantum Bell non-locality requires superluminal communication \cite{Maudlin92,BCT99,TB03}, simulating KS contextual correlations with classical systems requires hidden memory \cite{KGPLC11,CGGX18,Budroni19} and has a thermodynamical cost \cite{CGGLW16}.
+Simulating with classical systems quantum Bell non-locality requires superluminal communication \cite{Maudlin92,BCT99,TB03}.
+Simulating KS contextuality with classical systems requires hidden memory \cite{KGPLC11,CGGX18,Budroni19} and has a thermodynamical cost \cite{CGGLW16}.